Eivind-Haukeberg/Assignment_2/README.md

 Description: On this page you can access the Mobile section:

 This assignment was about creating a page with many items in a grid with information under the image.
 The mobile page is clickable and will lead you to a page with a grid like this.
+BONUS: on this assignment the banner on home is also clickable, to do a register journey.

 Information: Telia: https://www.Telia.no/